pallavi-pannu-oc/titanic-user/README.md

 2. Click on +JupyterLab and then fill the below details:
    - Give a name : titanic-{user}, replace {user} with your username.
    - Select code as titanic-code-user.
-   - Select Framework as tensorflow and version as 2.0.0
+   - Select Framework as tensorflow and version as 2.0.0 and then click on submit.
-3. Go to workspace/titanic-code-user and then run all the cells of pipeline.ipynb file.
+3. Open JupyterLab under the actions tab and go to workspace/titanic-code-user and then run all the cells of pipeline.ipynb file.
 4. Preprocessing, Training and Predict runs will be automatically created in Dkube.

 ### Results